 ART is a soft-tissue manipulation technique aimed at manually breaking up the scar tissue (adhesions) that form after an injury; the adhesions entrap muscles, tendons, ligaments and nerves, causing numbness, weakness, reduced nerve conduction, reduced oxygen to the tissues (hypoxia), pain and lost range of motion.
 In overuse injuries, tissues accumulate small tears (microtrauma) that over time can lead to acute pulls and tears with scar tissue formation.
 The technique is similar to massage but it is more productive in releasing myofascial adhesions.

-Depending on the injury, Dr. Bert will use ART in the specific area of complaint.
+Depending on the injury, Dr. Bert and Dr. Matt will use ART in the specific area of complaint.
 You will be able to feel the adhesion release, and the results are typically instantaneous.
 Follow-up treatments are usually required to maintain the improvements.
 Leahy himself claims a 96 percent success rate (defined as being able to return to work) in 8,000 cases he has personally treated.